| Hotels

 of the many hotels in Windsor town centre there are some

-Wren's House Hotel & Spa is highly recommended.
-However,
+Wren's House Hotel & Spa is a highly recommended hotel within a short walk of the town centre.

-stays of one week or more, you might want to consider short
+stays of a week or more, you might want to consider short

 term short-stay apartments in Windsor.
 Booking an apartment